fotomain/re-material3-starter/README.md

 ![Image of Finance Widget](https://github.com/nicoraynaud/react-widget/blob/master/sample.png)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React AppForm](https://github.com/facebook/create-react-app).

 ## Purpose and disclaimer

-This project is a demo aiming at showing how one can build an embeddable React widget from a React App.
+This project is a demo aiming at showing how one can build an embeddable React widget from a React AppForm.

 The full blog post explaining how it works is available [here](https://tekinico.medium.com/build-a-react-embeddable-widget-c46b7f7999d8).